stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/submitting.md

     line.
 Always put your `#SBATCH` parameters at the top of your batch script.

+For a small set of examples, see [this post](https://ask.cyberinfrastructure.org/t/where-can-i-find-examples-of-sbatch-submission-job-scripts-for-the-sherlock-cluster/642) on Ask Cyberinfrastructure.
+Please share your scripts there if you think they might be useful to others.

 ### Job submission

 Once the submission script is written properly, you can submit it to the